parth7stark/Pattern-Recognition/Assignment 2/README.md

 **Note:**
-"PR assignment 2.ipynb" contains solutions of questions in "Questions.pdf"
+"Assignment.ipynb" contains solutions of questions in "Questions.pdf"